(Cancer of the Testicle; Cancer, Testicular; Seminoma; Germinoma)

 - A painless lump or swelling in either testicle

-- Enlargement or swelling of a testicle or change in the way it feels
+- Swelling of a testicle or change in the way it feels

 - Feeling of heaviness in the scrotum

-- A dull ache in the lower abdomen or groin
+- A dull ache in the lower belly or groin

 - Sudden appearance of fluid in the scrotum